mattermost/docs/source/administration/telemetry.rst

   - post_list:permalink

 Device information
-  The information being collected are non-personally identifiable.
-Except for system_version, device information are based from [react-native-device-info](https://github.com/mattermost/react-native-device-info#react-native-device-info) library.
-Refer to its documentation to learn more.
+  The information being collected is non-personally identifiable.
+Except for system_version, device information is based from _`react-native-device-info <https://github.com/mattermost/react-native-device-info#react-native-device-info>`_ library.
+Refer to the linked documentation to learn more.
   Complete list of trace events are the following:
   - api_level
   - build_number